aaronkagan/teacher-communication-system/Installation.md

 ## MongoDB setup

 - Setup a connection to your own MongoDB instance.
-- Create a DB called 'TaskBoard'
+- Create a DB called 'TaskBoard'.
 - Import the collections below to get started with some user accounts (mandatory for initial login), default tasks (optional), and announcements (optional).
 - At the very least the admin account will need to be imported from the users-initial-setup.json in order to be able to login and create user accounts.